danielsGitStuff/mel/miniserver/README.md

 # Mel.miniserver
 This is a very simple web and build server for Mel running in the JVM.
+Note: This is specifically tailored for the Mel website.
 ## Why?
 Security!
 Apache web servers and colleagues are very complex pieces of software.
 And from time to time vulnerabilities are discovered.